 Once you’ve decided which transaction characteristics are most important, build a model of a customer who will be likely to display those characteristics using the data you’ve collected.

 Say you’re that a cloud-based provider of software services for sending faxes over the web.
 Based on your customer data, you may hypothesize that your ideal customer is a business with between 10 and 20 employees, in an urban location, that has been in business for at least three years.
-This may be, among other possible reasons, because businesses of this size may be large enough to have significant faxing needs but small enough to require outsourced IT services, may be early adopters of new technology, and may be stable enough to have a low chance breaking a service agreement before their contract runs out.
+This may be, among other possible reasons, because businesses of this size may be large enough to have significant faxing needs but small enough to require outsourced IT services, maybe early adopters of new technology, and maybe stable enough to have a low chance of breaking a service agreement before their contract runs out.

 Once you’ve received feedback from each of these stakeholder groups, you may refine your ideal customer’s profile.
 To return to the example of the cloud-based enterprise fax software provider, suppose your client service team tells that your most enthusiastic customers really seem to be businesses with between 15 and 35 people, rather than 10 and 20.
 You may choose to increase the target size of your hypothetical ideal customer based on this feedback.